tr3s1n/handmadeshop/README.md

 # Handmade Shop Project

 This is a simple Java Spring Boot project for an e-commerce web application where my mom will be able to sell her handmade crafts.
-This project is intended to showcase my skills as a Software Developer and also it serves as a practical application for learning and experimenting with various technologies.
+This project is intended to showcase my skills as a Software Developer, and also it serves as a practical application for learning and experimenting with various technologies.

 ## Table of Contents